flybywiresim/docs/docs/pilots-corner/a380x/a380x-briefing/flight-deck/overviews/seats.md

 ---
 title: A380 Flight Deck - Seats
-description: The A380 Flight Deck Seats page is providing an interactive graphical overview of the A380 flight deck
-             seats and its features.
+description: The A380 Flight Deck Seats page is providing an interactive graphical overview of the A380 flight deck seats and its features.
 ---

+<script src="/javascripts/gif-play.js"></script>

 # Seats

 [Back to A380 Flight Deck Overview](../index.md){ .md-button }

 The seats in the A380X are fully animated and can be moved forward and backward as well as sideways to allow for easy access to the cockpit.

 Also, the arm rests are moveable as can be seen in the animation below.